pilleatus/orientdb-tutorial-distributed-database/gitbook/set_up_ddbms.md

     'q'   | quit

+### connect()

-In the first step, we made a remote connection to a database in our docker-container, with 'c' &#x279c; enter.
+In the first step, we made a remote connection to a database in our docker-container, type 'c' &#x279c; enter.
 On Linux systems the available docker IP's appear:

     Please select Database-Server or enter IP address:  (e.g. "172.17.0.3")